The Geometrical Structure of Phase Space of the Controlled Hamiltonian System with Symmetry: Applications

+As an application of the theoretical results for Hamilton-Jacobi theory, Wang in \cite{wa13d} derive precisely the Type I and Type II of Hamilton-Jacobi equations for the $R_p$-reduced controlled rigid body-rotor system and the $R_p$-reduced controlled heavy top-rotor system on the generalization of rotation group $\textmd{SO}(3)$ and on the generalization of Euclidean group $\textmd{SE}(3)$ by calculation in detail, respectively.
+In particular, it is worthy of noting that, the motions of the controlled rigid body-rotor system and the controlled heavy top-rotor system are different, and the configuration spaces, the Hamiltonian functions, the actions of Lie groups, the $R_p$-reduced symplectic forms and the $R_p$-reduced systems of the controlled rigid body-rotor system and the controlled heavy top-rotor system, all of them are also different.
+But, the two types of Hamilton-Jacobi equations given by calculation in detail are same, that is, the internal rules are same.
+This is very important!\\

+It is worthy of noting that the method of calculation for the regular point reductions and the two types of Hamilton-Jacobi equations for the rigid body with internal rotors and the heavy top with internal rotors is very important and efficient, and it is generalized and used to the more practical controlled Hamiltonian systems.
+For example, Wang in \cite{wa20a, wa13e} applies the research method to give explicitly the regular point reductions and the two types of Hamilton-Jacobi equations for the $R_p$-reduced controlled spacecraft-rotor system and the $R_p$-reduced controlled underwater vehicle-rotor system.\\

 Finally, we also note that there have been a lot of beautiful results of reduction theory of Hamiltonian systems in celestial mechanics, hydrodynamics and plasma physics.
 So, it is an important topic to study the application of symmetric reduction and Hamilton-Jacobi theory for the controlled Hamiltonian systems in celestial mechanics, hydrodynamics and plasma physics.
-These are our goals in future research.\\
+These are our goals in future research.
+In particular, it is the key thought of the researches of geometrical mechanics of the Professor Jerrold E. Marsden to explore and reveal the deeply internal relationship between the geometrical structure of phase space and the dynamical vector field of a mechanical system.
+It is also our goal of pursuing and inheriting.\\

 {\bf Acknowledgments:} This is a survey to introduce briefly some recent developments of symmetric reductions of the regular controlled Hamiltonian systems with symmetries and applications.
 The author would like to thank the cultivation and training of her advisor---Professor Hesheng Hu and to dedicate the article to her on the occasion of her 90th birthday.\\